carpentries-incubator/SDC-BIDS-EEG-EEGLAB/_episodes/03-BIDS_init_EEG_EEGLAB.md

     ```matlab
     >> bids_face13
     ```
-12. Select the project directory with the file chooser.
+12. A file chooser window will pop up when running the `bids_face13.m` script.
+Select the **project directory** with the file chooser.

-13. Once this procedure is completed, you should notice your initialized data is in the BIDS standard (`sub-*/eeg/`) in the root of your project folder.
+13. Once this procedure is completed, your initialized data will be in the BIDS standard (`sub-*/eeg/`) in the root of your project folder.

 {% include links.md %}